kamranasif506/Math-Magician/README.md

 ### Key Features <a name="key-features"></a>

-- Implement click event handlers using the math logic from calculate.js and operate.js in your React component.
+- Implement click event handlers using the math logic from calculate.js and operate.js in React component.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>